janbesler/Masterarbeit/README.md

 The study utilizes two distinct data sets:

 1. **SCADA Wind Farm Data**: 10-minute SCADA and event data from 6 Senvion MM92s at the Kelmarsh wind farm, grouped by year from 2016 to mid-2021 (more complex).
-2. **Electricity Consumption Data**: Data from 4 manufacturing companies in Germany provided by Fraunhofer IPA, available in 15-minute intervals (less complex).
+2. **Electricity Consumption Data**: Data from 3 manufacturing companies in Germany provided by Fraunhofer, available in 15-minute intervals (less complex).

 The data is not presented here, due to disclosure by the companies and file size.